Telemedicine Software Overview

 What is Telemedicine Software?

-When a doctor and a patient cannot meet in person, the doctor may conduct a remote examination.
-To conduct remote examinations, doctors use video conferencing tools to speak with their patient.
+When a doctor and patient cannot meet in person, they may conduct a remote assessment or examination.
+To conduct remote examinations, doctors use video conferencing tools to communicate with their patient.
 The doctor and the patient may use file sharing systems to share important documents and medical images.
 Often, a proxy clinician operates customized diagnostic tools that send their results to a computer.

 Telemedicine software aims to assist doctors with these tasks.
 Vendors typically offer video conferencing and file sharing tools.
 They also typically support integration with diagnostic devices.
 Most vendors also provide tools for scheduling, prescriptions, referrals, and billing.